covid-policy-modelling/control-plane-template/README.md

 ## Secrets

 The workflow uses [secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) as a mechanism to inject both credentials and configuration information would be burdensome or risky to store in the workflow file itself.
+The [infrastructure-template](https://github.com/covid-policy-modelling/web-ui) contains configuration for setting these values, but you can set them manually if you choose not to use that.

 ### Active Version